vcz-fr/Website/skills.md

 ### The other stuff

-I love trying new things and experimenting, it helps me thinking out of the box.
+I enjoy trying new things and experimenting, it helps me thinking out of the box.
 Being creative is really important when dealing with issues almost nobody faced before.
 I'm obviously not limiting myself to new technologies.

-Quite frankly, I love going out for new experiences as much as I fancy watching movies and series, meeting new faces and sharing my knowledge.
+I strongly believe in minimalism: reducing the amount of data that gets collected, processed, stored, sent over.
+Leading to lower costs of maintenance and operation, and general satisfaction.
+I could not optimize this website further with the current extent of my knowledge.

+This belief translates into strong advocacy for privacy.
+Tracking users is bad: you would not follow someone on the street to know their habits, right?

+Other than that, I love trying new places, I do my share of physical activity including climbing and I spend way too much time gushing about the latest tech breakthroughs.

 </div>